BeauRussell/OpenSourceBot/README.md

 	* [Other StreamMe APIs Used](#other-streamme-apis-used-in-commands)
 	* [Third-Party APIs and Objects](#documentation-for-other-apis-and-objects-used)

 ## Installation

 ### Install required Software

-If you have not worked with JavaScript before, you will need to start by installing [node][6].
+If you have not worked with JavaScript before, you will need to start by installing node by visiting [https://nodejs.org/][6].
 The LTS version is recommended for most users, only download the current version if you know what you're doing.

 Once you have installed node, make sure it is globally installed by opening your command prompt and typing the command `node -v`, then `npm -v`.
 You should see output similar to below: